What help can you get paying your energy bills?

 If you’re getting certain social welfare payments, you’ll qualify for the Fuel Allowance which helps with the cost of heating your home during the winter months.

-Fuel Allowance in 2023/24 is worth €924 in total, and works out the same whether you choose weekly or lump sum payments.
+In total, Fuel Allowance is worth €924 and works out the same whether you choose weekly or lump sum payments.

 How to apply

-To apply for Fuel Allowance for the first time, you need to fill in a NFS1 form.
+To apply for Fuel Allowance for the first time, you can apply online via MyWelfare.

-Our guide How to claim the Fuel Allowance covers more about applying, and how to change your payment type.
+Our guide How to claim the Fuel Allowance covers more about qualifying criteria, applying, and how to change your payment type.

 The Additional Needs Payment is an extra payment that helps cover essential costs you can’t afford with your weekly income.
 You can use it to pay for fuel or electricity.